KidkArolis/leap/README.md

     subviews, and each time, we have to manually call renderSubviews, because after it's been rendered once, it's now cached in this._subviewsRendered - the view thinks these views have already been rendered.
 Perhaps we could check by reference, not just by name.
+  * createSubview without a second argument should create the subview with the name provided if defined in subviewCreators
+  * connect hash for connecting subviews to model values - follow stickit API - can this be done with stickit directly? via leap